Employee Plus One Benefits Proposal

 General Time Period

 The Life Events site provides you with information to consider when major life changes like marriage, birth of a child, divorce, etc. occur.
 Each section lists your options and describes how to make changes to your benefits.
+Once your Benefits Enrollment Form has been submitted to the Campus Benefits Office, no changes will be allowed until the next annual NUFlex enrollment period or a Permitted Election Change Event occurs.

 Birth of a Child